 CLIN information provided in the Category A Exhibit 3 proposals will not be used directly by the SEWP PMO to populate the Database of Record; however, Category A CHs may utilize their Exhibit 3 data to begin creating initial TR requests.

 The SEWP price should reflect the sales price of the offering with the ability to provide reasonable discounts off that price.
 The SEWP price is visible to the customer and factors into their price determination.

+Validity checks are made to ensure CLINs are correctly entered:

+Once quoted or ordered, the CLIN pricing may not be increased above the quoted and ordered price

+A CLIN may be quoted multiple times, but each quote must be in the same price range.
+The CLIN cannot be tied to multiple POP dates, configurations or any other factor that alters the meaning and price of the CLIN

+The quoted price of the CLIN may not be significantly different from the SEWP price.

+Backup data must be submitted prior to a TR under several circumstances which will be detailed in webinars and the CHUM

 In SEWP, the term CLIN (Contract Line Item Number) refers to a unique instance of a part number, labor category, service offering, etc. with a description and price specific to that instance.

 If a CLIN becomes invalid; such as when pricing becomes outdated (pricing is based on a discount from the CH’s current list price) or the item is no longer manufactured, then the CLIN may be removed from contract and replaced with a different one, if appropriate.
 However, once a CLIN has been quoted, it must remain exactly as quoted for the duration of the quoting period and cannot be changed.